 The pedaling motion only improves the weight distribution, creating a smooth exercise that is easy on our bodies.

 When it comes to burning calories and losing weight, the answer is simple: just ride your bike.
 The more you ride, the more calories you’ll burn, and the faster you’ll lose weight.
+This way, you will see all the positive effects of cycling on your body.

 However, there are a number of different forms of training that can help you burn more calories in less time, boost your metabolism, and get the most out of limited training time.